-• XXY men possess equal mental and physical capabilities to their XY counterparts.
+• XXY and XY men possess the same mental and physical capabilities.

-• XXY boys are thought to be slow learners, but the truth is the opposite.
-They are unusually fast learners.
+• XXY boys are thought to be slow learners, but the truth may be the opposite.
+They can be unusually fast learners.

 XXY Is Not Intersex